Prefix-bounded matrices: Introduction

 A $(0,\pm 1)$-valued square matrix is called an {\bf alternating sign matrix} (ASM) if (a) the total sum of the entries in each row and in each column is $+1$, and (b) the $+1$ and $-1$ entries in each row and in each column alternately follow each other (implying that both the first and the last non-zero entries in each row and column are $+1$).
 An immediate observation shows that a $(0,\pm 1)$-valued square matrix is an ASM if and only if (a) holds, and (b') the sum of the entries in every starting segment (which is called a prefix) of each row and each column is at least $0$ and at most $+1$.

-The first appearance of this concept seems to be the paper of Mills et al.~\cite{mills1982proof} from 1982.
-The study of AMSs is motivated by their connection with models in statistical mechanics, most notably the square ice model (see, e.g., the book of Bressoud~\cite{bressoud1999proofs}).
+The first appearance of this concept seems to be the paper of Mills et al.~\cite{mills1982proof} from 1982, where the authors already posed the ASM Conjecture concerning the number of ASMs of given size --- a conjecture that has since been confirmed~\cite{zeilberger1996}.
+The study of ASMs is motivated by their connection with models in statistical mechanics, most notably the six-vertex model, also known as the square ice model, see the book of Bressoud~\cite{bressoud1999proofs}.

 Since the first appearance of ASMs, a huge literature of the topic has been developed.
 At the beginning, researchers concentrated mainly on enumerative problems concerning ASMs.
 In 1999, Bressoud and Propp published a survey~\cite{bressoud1999alternating} detailing early results in this direction.
 They write: